Fractional Ops Support for Growing Businesses

 FAQs

-• An Operational Business Manager (OBM) focuses on managing the daily operations of a business.
+An Operational/Online Business Manager (OBM) focuses on managing the daily operations of a business.

 They can also take projects from strategy to execution and beyond.